KMontag42/hubot-slack-link-manager/README.md

 * `hubot show links`  - show all saved links
 * `hubot search links <query>`  - fuzzy match link description and query
 * `hubot show user links <user>` - shows all links a user has posted

+## Usage

+This script will listen for any URL posted in rooms that Hubot is a member of.
+It will make a naive GET request to the URL in an attempt to get info about the page from `og` tags.
+Falls back to the `<title>` tag, or if the request itself fails, `null` is saved as the description.

+Users can also manually save links.

+## Contributing

+* Make a pull request!